 You probably already knew this, but were too polite to say anything.

-After reviewing my January challenge update, it turns out I have yet another addiction.*
+It turns out I have yet another addiction.*

 I know that at the heart of it all, I’m the one to blame.
 But I’m not taking full responsibility on this one.
 This time, I had an accomplice.

 experiment gone wrong

 Before Claire, I had enjoyed the occasional pumpkin spiced latte in the fall and winter months, but I didn’t really get the appeal of Starbucks.

 I mean, who would consistently spend that much money on a drink?

 Then I started a new job and met Claire.
 She seemed innocent enough.
 Until the day she returned from lunch with a weird green foamy drink.
 (This was in my pre-green smoothie days when I didn’t appreciate green anything.)

 Claire insisted I have a sip.
 I don’t remember liking it much, but she said the taste grew on you.
 She even treated me to my very own a few days later.

 The first one’s always free.
 That’s how they get you.